100 million stimulus checks start arriving today. Here's how to track yours.

 Others may see a message that they are eligible, but their payment hasn't been processed and therefore there's no payment date available.

-Others may see a "Need more information" message, which the tax agency said means the payment was returned to the IRS because the U.S. Postal Service wasn't able to deliver the check.
-In that case, people can use the "Get My Payment" site to provide the IRS with bank information.
+Others may see a "need more information" message, which the tax agency said means the payment was returned to the IRS because the U.S. Postal Service wasn't able to deliver the check.
+In that case, people can use the "Get My Payment" site to provide the IRS with bank information — but the tax agency said that only people who get the "need more information" message will be able to add their bank information to the portal.

 What if I didn't get the right amount?

-Some people may get their checks quickly, yet discover that the payment amount is incorrect — that could most likely be due to their dependents or changes in income.
+Some people may get their checks quickly, yet discover that the payment amount is incorrect — that could be due to their dependents or changes in income.

 The law provides $1,400 per adult and dependent, as long as the household income falls below the income threshold for eligibility.
 In the current bill, single people whose adjusted gross income was below $75,000 and married couples with income below $150,000 will receive their full payments, as well as their dependents.
 Payments decline for earnings above that, cutting off entirely for single people earning $80,000 and $160,000 for married couples.